pnikolaid/pnikolaid.github.io/_pages/selected-work.md

 <img src="/images/system.svg" alt="Proposed Architecture">

-**Bandwidth Demand Estimator**: monitors online the current traffic of the network slice and outputs the amount of resources currently needed to deliver the desired QoS
+**Bandwidth Demand Estimator**: monitors online the current traffic of the network slice and outputs the required amount of resources

 **Network Slice Multiplexer**: decides online which bandwidth demands to accept if the provisioned resources are not enough for all